ercbk/Indiana-COVID-19-Tracker/README.md

     virus is decreasing.
 Estimates *slightly larger* than 1 indicate a slow spread of the virus.
 Estimates of *2 or greater* mean the virus is spreading rapidly.
-  - R<sub>e</sub> is estimated over a 7-day window, and the shaded area shows the 95% credible interval.
+  - The shaded area shows the 80% credible interval where the true value is likely to be.
   - Further details on this metric can be found at a research [site](https://cbdrh.github.io/ozcoviz/#national-level-r_t) set-up by South Western Sydney Clinical School and the Centre for Big Data